OK, Before I get started I just want to make one thing clear.

 How often do you just sit in absolute silence?
 No TV, no music, no conversations around you, just pure silence.

-My guess is that for most people you could count the amount of times on 2 hands.
+I guess that for most people you could count the number of times on 2 hands.

 We often feel this desperate need to fill the gaps with conversation but why?
 Nothing is going to happen if nobody speaks for a few minutes.
 This is even more true in mid-conversation.
 So often we’re speaking with someone and while they’re talking we’re waiting for them to finish so we can say our bit, often picking up on something they said at the start of their talking and missing everything else they said because we’re busy forming our reply.
 The second they finish and it’s showtime!
 It not only makes most of us terrible at arguing: